step-security-bot/backport/README.md

 It can backport [rebased and merged](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#rebase-and-merge-your-pull-request-commits) pull requests with a single commit and [squashed and merged](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) pull requests.
 It thus integrates well with [Autosquash](https://github.com/marketplace/actions/autosquash).

+This action is a fork of https://github.com/tibdex/backport, it adds support for backporting _rebase merges_ and _merge commits_, _squash_ commits are also supported.

 # Usage

 1.  :electric_plug: Add this [.github/workflows/backport.yml](.github/workflows/backport.yml) to your repository.